Judge certifies $20M class-action lawsuit in Fort McMurray gas explosion | CBC News

 Gabriel Brophy-MacLean said he bought a house in 2013 that was about 100 metres away from the explosion.
 He's part of the class-action lawsuit.

 He said the explosion damaged his roof and the windows and insulation on his house, blew open the refrigerator door and knocked his TV off the stand.
-He said repairs cost him $60,000 to $70,000 out of pocket.
+He said repairs cost him $60,000 to $70,000.

 "It's great that we actually made a step forward, it's only been three years," he said after learning the lawsuit had been certified.
 "It's definitely a big step from where we were before, that's for sure.
 I know it's not the end of the line yet, but at least we're that much closer to seeing what will happen or who's responsible."